-Local, nonprofit agencies that provide educational programs on money management and help in developing debt payment plans operate under the name Consumer Credit Counseling Service (CCCS).
-Make certain that the agency is accredited by the Council on Accreditation, (COA), or the International Organization for Standardization (ISO).
-The counselor should also be certified by the National Foundation for Credit Counseling (NFCC), an organization that supports a national network of credit counselors.
+Some local nonprofit agencies provide educational programs on money management and help in developing debt payment plans operate under the name Consumer Credit Counseling Service (CCCS).
+Make certain that the agency is accredited by a nationally recognized association of credit counselors.

 Typically, a counseling service will negotiate lower payments with your creditors, then make the payments using money you send to it each month.
 The cost of setting up this debt-management plan is paid by the creditor, not you.
 Ask these questions to find the best counselor for you:

 - What services do you offer?
 Look for an organization that offers budget counseling and money management classes as well as a debt-management plan.

 - Do you offer free information?
 Avoid organizations that charge for information or make you provide a lot of details about your problem first.

 - What are your fees?
 Are there set-up and/or monthly fees?
 A typical set-up fee is $10.
 Beware of agencies that charge large up-front fees.